 Before you decide on scenario planning

+Scenario Workshop Expectations.
 You’ve made a decision to develop a scenario plan.
 That’s a big step for a strategic planning program.
 But it is only a first step.
 Deciding to integrate scenario planning into your strategic work means you’ve also decided that many of the factors influencing your future are beyond your control.
 That is not an observation without consequences.
-Many organizations have a hard time admitting there are ideas, regulations, natural events and other concepts that are important to their organization, but no matter how much they research them, they will never be able to predict or control the outcomes.
+Many organizations have a hard time admitting there are ideas, regulations, natural events, and other concepts that are important to their organization, but no matter how much they research them, they will never be able to predict or control the outcomes.

-Scenario planning unleashes organizational that allow leaders to explore a range of possibilities that can help organizations become more agile and adopt contingencies for a variety of outcomes.
+Scenario planning unleashes organizational creativity that allows leaders to explore a range of possibilities that can help organizations become more agile and adopt contingencies for a variety of outcomes.
 Scenario planning focuses on continually paying attention to the important uncertainties, and the driving factors, that will shape the future of an industry, country or the world in general.

-We’re creating a scenario plan
+Scenario Workshop Expectations: We’re creating a scenario plan?

-Organizations that begin a scenario planning journey should assess its broader strategic planning investment beforehand.
+Organizations that begin a scenario planning journey should assess their broader strategic planning investment beforehand.
 See this post for a list of strategic planning assessment questions.
 Not answering all the questions in the affirmative doesn’t mean the organization should avoid scenario planning, but it does mean that scenario planning should not be the only investment.

 Are You Ready for Strategic Planning?
 Read this post to see which questions you should be asking your organization.